jgibbarduk/Jenkins-Pushover-Notifier/README.md

-## Pushover Plugin for Jenkins CI
+## Pushover Notification Plugin for Jenkins CI

-This is a Jenkins plugin for integration with the [Pushover Service](http://pushover.net/) to push build notifications to mobile devices.
+This is a Jenkins plugin for integration with the [Pushover Service](http://pushover.net/) to push build notifications to connected devices.

 ### Before You Begin